-8.7 - Comments, conclusions and/or recommendations related to financial and human resources (Questions 8.1 to 8.6)
+8.7 - Comments, conclusions and/or recommendations related to financial and human resources (Questions 8.1 to 8.6) The shortage of financial and human resources is a crucial challenge for conservation, protection and presentation of the properties.

 9. Capacity Development